Tuesday, November 14, 2006

 Due to reach Acura’s 226 dealers early this fall, the RDX features the luxury brand’s first turbocharged and inter-cooled engine as well as an all new, all-wheel drive called SH-AWD (Super Handling-All Wheel Drive) first found on the RL luxury sedan.

-SUV packs the performance of a sports sedan thanks to a power packed engine, a 2.3 liter 16-valve, inline-four that generates 250 hp.
+Think of it as a you-know-what on legal steroids because this SUV packs the performance of a sports sedan thanks to a power packed engine, a 2.3 liter 16-valve, inline-four that generates 250 hp.
 A 5-speed automatic transmission with F1®-style steering wheel mounted paddle shifters can function as a conventional automatic.
 They’re fun to use too.

 Styling cues to look out for are the big muscular wheel arches with short overhangs, which add to a powerful look.
 On a quick drive route, it was easy to maneuver through crowded shopping center parking lots and major roads.
 The low hood line added visual impact and aided visibility too.
 The EPA estimated city/highway fuel economy for the RDX is 19/23 miles per gallon.